 if the drive is having a overvoltage fault, you have to add additional choppers

-check the thermal behavior of the drive by operating the system in worst case scenario and check the temperature.
-If drive is not switching of on temperatur, it will be fine.
+check the thermal behavior of the drive by operating the system in the worst case scenario and check the temperature.
+If the drive is not switching off at this temperature, the system is well dimensioned.